cvoter/website-research-group/content/project/2018_LIDSoil/index.md

 # Name the project
 title: "Soil Amendment for Stormwater Control"
 # Add a one-sentence summary/overview of this project
-summary: "Systematic exploration of how to target soil amendment within a parcel to optimize benefits for stormwater management"
+summary: "Where and when is soil amendment most effective as a low-impact stormwater management practice?"
 # VERY IMPORTANT: list contributors exactly as their names appear in the person's Author page (e.g., Carolyn B. Voter, Rachel Zobel)
 authors:
 - Carolyn B. Voter